AnnexMedAnnexMedAnnexMed

 Medical Credentialing

-Enroll all OMS providers with medical payer panels (CAQH) to activate crossover billing eligibility across all applicable carriers.
+Enroll OMS providers with medical payer panels (CAQH) to enable crossover billing eligibility.

 Step 3